J. Robert Oppenheimer: Security hearing

 The triggering event for the security hearing happened on November 7, 1953, when William Liscum Borden, who until earlier in the year had been the executive director of the United States Congress Joint Committee on Atomic Energy, sent Hoover a letter saying that "more probably than not J. Robert Oppenheimer is an agent of the Soviet Union."
-Eisenhower never exactly believed the allegations in the letter, but felt compelled to move forward with an investigation, and on December 3 he ordered that a "blank wall" be placed between Oppenheimer and any government or military secrets.
+Eisenhower never exactly believed the allegations in the letter but felt compelled to move forward with an investigation, and on December 3, he ordered that a "blank wall" be placed between Oppenheimer and any government or military secrets.

 On December 21, 1953, Strauss told Oppenheimer that his security clearance had been suspended, pending resolution of a series of charges outlined in a letter, and discussed his resigning by way of requesting termination of his consulting contract with the AEC.
 Oppenheimer chose not to resign and requested a hearing instead.
-The charges were outlined in a letter from Kenneth D. Nichols, General Manager of the AEC.
+The charges were outlined in a letter from Kenneth D. Nichols, general manager of the AEC.
+Nichols, who had thought highly of Oppenheimer's work on the earlier Long-Range Objectives Panel, said that "in spite of [Oppenheimer's] record he is loyal to the United States."
+He nonetheless drafted the letter, but later wrote that he was "not happy with the inclusion of a reference concerning Oppenheimer's opposition to the hydrogen bomb development."

 The hearing that followed in April–May 1954, which was held in secret, focused on Oppenheimer's past communist ties and his association during the Manhattan Project with suspected disloyal or communist scientists.
 It then continued with an examination of Oppenheimer's opposition to the H-bomb and stances in subsequent projects and study groups.
 A transcript of the hearings was published in June 1954, with some redactions.
-The US Department of Energy made public the full text of the transcript in October 2014.
+In 2014, the U.S. Department of Energy made the full transcript public.

 One of the key elements in this hearing was Oppenheimer's earliest testimony about George Eltenton's approach to various Los Alamos scientists, a story that Oppenheimer confessed he had fabricated to protect his friend Haakon Chevalier.
 Unknown to Oppenheimer, both versions were recorded during his interrogations of a decade before.
 He was surprised on the witness stand with transcripts of these, which he had not been given a chance to review.
 In fact, Oppenheimer had never told Chevalier that he had finally named him, and the testimony had cost Chevalier his job.
 Both Chevalier and Eltenton confirmed mentioning that they had a way to get information to the Soviets, Eltenton admitting he said this to Chevalier and Chevalier admitting he mentioned it to Oppenheimer, but both put the matter in terms of gossip and denied any thought or suggestion of treason or thoughts of espionage, either in planning or in deed.
 Neither was ever convicted of any crime.